We have compiled tips and advice on how to start your wedding planning early and be an organised bride-to-be!

 You can’t plan everything several months, or years, in advance — but the early bird plans you can make could save you money as well as time.

 To help you decide what you can get to work on right now, here’s our guide to getting organised early and advance wedding planning.

 - Starting early means something different to everyone — if you’re usually a last minute person, you might think early bird planning is six months in advance.
 But for most organised couples, an early start is 18 months or more ahead of the wedding date.

-- If you’re not quite ready to make any bookings, there is nothing to stop you setting up a hitched.co.uk scrapbook as soon as you become engaged: even if it’s years before the wedding or you’re nowhere near setting a date.
+- If you’re not quite ready to make any bookings, it's a great idea to get an understanding for the whole planning process and how long it takes by reading through all the help and advice articles on Hitched - even if it’s years before the wedding or you’re nowhere near setting a date.
 This is a great way to put all your ideas and inspirations in one place as you start to plan your big day — and when you are ready to start making concrete plans, you’ll have a fantastic head start.